ofenbach/catengine/README.md

 # guide 📖
 1. Download the engine folder.
-2. Import the folder into your source code path.
+2. Import the folder into your app project (@src).
 3. Fix the imports depending on your app/package name.
 4. Create GameStart.java to load your screens.
 6. Your app now runs catengine!

-Alternative guide: engine/installation_guide.txt

-Understanding how the engine works is pretty simple.
-Just follow the explanation comments starting in MainActivity.java!

 # future updates 🔜
 + add automatic positions (screen independent) ✅